fnplus/HACKTOBERFEST-2020-flutter-interview-questions/README.md

    Yes, you can absolutely nest a `Scaffold`.
 That’s the beauty of Flutter.
 You control the entire UI.
    `Scaffold` is just a widget, so you can put it anywhere a widget might go.
 By nesting a `Scaffold`, you can layer drawers, snack bars and bottom sheets.

+27. When is it appropriate to use packages, plugins or third-party dependencies?

+   Packages and plugins are great for saving you time and work.
+There’s no need to solve a complex problem yourself when someone else has done it already, especially if the solution is highly rated.
+   On the other hand, there’s also a danger of being too reliant on third party packages.
+They can break, have bugs or even be abandoned.
+When you need to switch to a new package down the road, you might have to make huge changes to your code.
+   That’s why it’s important to isolate packages from your core business logic.
+You can do that by creating an abstract Dart class that acts as an interface for the package.
+Once you’ve set up that kind of architecture, all you have to do to switch packages is to rewrite the concrete wrapper class that implements your interface.

+28. What types of tests can you perform?

+   There are three main kinds of tests: unit tests, widget tests and integration tests.
+Unit tests are all about checking the validity of your business logic.
+Widget tests are for making sure UI widgets have the components that you expect them to.
+Integration tests check that your app is working as a whole.
+   One additional type of test that is not as well known is a golden test.
+In a golden test, you have an image of a widget or screen and check to see that the actual widget matches it.

+29. How do you talk to native code from within a Flutter app?

+   One type of platform channel is a method channel.
+Data is serialized on the Dart side and then sent to the native side.
+You can write native code to interact with the platform before sending a serialized message back.
+That message might be written in Java or Kotlin on Android or Objective-C or Swift on iOS.
+   The second type of platform channel is the event channel, which you use to send a stream of data from the native platform back to Flutter.
+This is useful for monitoring sensor data.

 ## Contributors